SadhanaShreee/SR-FLIPFLOP-USING-CASE/README.md

 **RESULTS**
 ```
-hus the program to implement a SR flipflop using verilog and validating their functionality using their functional tables is successfully completed.
+Thus the program to implement a SR flipflop using verilog and validating their functionality using their functional tables is successfully completed.
 ```